rackerlabs/docs-style-guide/style-guide/terminology/alphabetical-terms.rst

      - Don't use
      - Use *slash* to refer to the / character, and use *backslash* to refer to \\ the character.
+   * - slave
+     - Avoid
+     - For database replication, use *primary/replica* instead of *master/slave*.
    * - software as a service (SaaS)
      -
      - Note the capitalization of the spelled-out term and the abbreviation.
 On